lexay/mdbook-selfhosted-docker/README.md

 I do frequent edits and updates to my KB, so some automation wont hurt. :-)

-#### VCS based approach
+#### Git based approach

-If your knowledge base is tracked by VCS like Git, one of the easy solutions to that would be a cron-job scheduled to run `git pull` every <n> minutes.
+If your knowledge base source is tracked by Git, one of the easy solutions to that would be a cron-job scheduled to run `git pull` every *n* minutes and run git `post-merge` hook after the changes have been successfully merged.

+1. Create a cron job

 ```bash
 $ crontab -e